Table of Contents

 You can edit field names and metadata, add fields, and delete unnecessary fields.

-If you create the target at run time, you cannot configure target fields.
+You can't edit field metadata in mappings in SQL ELT mode.
+If you create the target at run time, you can't configure target fields.

 12. Map incoming fields to target fields on the